 Actress by Anne Enright (Jonathan Cape, approx €11.99, out now)

 Norah, a middle-aged author, relays the life story of her mother Katherine O’Dell, a star of stage and screen.
 However, inside the glamorous world of celebrity, Katherine spends time in an asylum following a psychotic break.
 The story tells of early stardom in Hollywood, of highs and lows on the stages of Dublin and London’s West End.
 Beautiful Katherine’s life is a grand performance, with young Norah watching from the wings.
 Once an adult, Norah slowly uncovers secrets that would shatter the bond between mother and daughter – but she has a few of her own too.
 A tender, lyrical seventh novel from Enright, I couldn't put this one down.

+And our winner.
 Maggie O’Farrell’s first historical novel is based on the short life of 11-year-old Hamnet, the son of William Shakespeare and his wife Agnes, who we know as Anne Hathaway.
 Set in Tudor England, Hamlet’s name is believed by many to have been borrowed for his most famous play Hamlet.
 Here, O’Farrell creates an intimate, vivid portrayal of "what might have happened" regarding the death of their child and gives a fresh take on Shakespeare’s little-known family life.
 When I set out to write the book, I wanted to give this boy, overlooked by history, a voice and a presence,” O'Farrell told the Irish Times.

 Main photograph: @JonathanCape